lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 #### A simple beginning and debugging strategies

 Let's begin our Arduino app simply by echo'ing the incoming data back on serial.
-Remember, you **cannot** use the Arduino IDE's [Serial Monitor](../arduino/serial-print.md) once your p5.js app connects with your Arduino over serial.
+Remember, you **cannot** use the Arduino IDE's {% include tlink.html id='arduino-serial-print' text='Serial Monitor' %} once your p5.js app connects with your Arduino over serial.
 See error message in the figure below.

 ![](assets/images/OnlyOneProgramCanReadFromASerialPortAtATime_CannotOpenArduinoIDESerialMonitor.png)
 **Figure.** This figures shows the p5.js app [DisplayShapeOut](https://makeabilitylab.github.io/p5js/WebSerial/p5js/DisplayShapeOut) running and connected to the Arduino via web serial.
 Consequently, we cannot open and use the Arduino IDE's Serial Monitor tool (`Tools -> Serial Monitor`) because only one program can connect to a serial port at a time.
 When we try, we get an error printed in the Arduino IDE console (right image) that says "Error opening serial port 'COM5'.
 (Port busy)"